Free thought and official propaganda : delivered at South Place Institute on March 24, 1922

 1 million grains don’t make a heap.

 The Bald Man (phalakros) paradox is another allegory which illustrates the point: A man with a full head of hair is not bald.
-The removal of a single hair will not turn him into a bold man.
-However, diachronically, continuous repeated removal of single hairs will necessarily result in baldness.
-However, it is unclear when the “critical boundary” has been transgressed.
-In the psychology of reasoning this is termed the continuum fallacy.
-The informal logical fallacy pertains the argument that two states (i.e., cold vs. hot; falsum vs. verum) cannot be defined/quantised as distinct (and/or do not exist at all) because between them there exists a continuum of states (cf. many-valued logic/fuzzy logic).
-The fundamental question whether any continua exist in the physical world is a deep question in physics (cf. atomism).
-Deterministic Newtonian physics stipulates that reality is continuous.
-Per contrast, contemporary quantum physics is based on the notion of discrete states (quanta) as the notion of continuity appears to be invalid at the smallest Planck scale of physical existence.
+The removal of a single hair does not make him a bold man.
+Viewed diachronically, however, the continuous, repeated removal of individual hairs inevitably leads to baldness.
+However, it is unclear when the “critical boundary/limit” is transgressed.
+In the psychology of reasoning, this is termed the continuum fallacy.
+The informal logical fallacy pertains to the argument that two states (i.e., cold vs. hot; falsum vs. verum) cannot be defined/quantised as distinct (and/or do not exist at all) because a continuum of states exists between them (cf. many-valued logic/fuzzy logic).
+The fundamental question whether any continua exist in the physical world is a fundamental question in physics (cf. atomism).
+Deterministic Newtonian physics stipulates that reality is atomised and corpuscular (in Greek a-tomos means uncuttable, i.e., an indivisible particle; cf. in-dividual).
+Per contrast, contemporary quantum physics is based on the notion of non-discrete states (i.e., quanta), since the notion of continuity appears to be invalid at the smallest Planck scale of physical existence (i.e., continuous fluid-like substances, spread throughout all of space-time).
+The binomial Aristotelian law of the excluded middle (principium tertii exclusi) is challenged by recent empirical results in this subatomic domain of inquiry (see also Prof. Erich Fromm on “paradoxical logic“).

 Conditional Sôritês paradoxon in symbolic logic: